newlandsvalley/elm-soundfont/README.md

 #### MIDI Keyboard

 Main.elm in the examples/piano directory is a bare-bones application that plays notes that are detected from an attached MIDI keyboard.
 It first loads the acoustic grand piano soundfont into a Dictionary of AudioBuffers (one for each note).
-It then detects keyboard presses and plays the corresponsing note using the Web-Audio API.
+It then detects keyboard presses and plays the corresponding note using the Web-Audio API.
 To build, use:

 elm-make src/examples/piano/Main.elm --output=Main.html